Lyberta/Singularity/Final Solution to the Jewish Question.md

 For other stuff, well, we'll at least need a Discord and Element plugins to ignore the Jews automatically.

+### Our own uncensored onion network

+We'll need to build our own web-of-trust-based network that runs on top of clearnet to defend ourselves against the Jewish oppression.
+Remember that [ICANN](https://en.wikipedia.org/wiki/ICANN) is just a bunch of Jews so we'll have to bypass it.
+Also, [DNS servers](https://en.wikipedia.org/wiki/Name_server) tend to be controlled by Jews so we need our own uncensored DNS servers.

 ### 2B

 Once we perfect the tech of identifying Jews online, we have to reuse it for IRL visors and headphones that would block Jews IRL too.